Siitoo/Technical-Design-Document/README.md

 *Ram

+Also we must specify what are the minimum requirements and recommended to run our game and if you need any additional software such as Direct X.

 #### Technologies used

-Of the technology that we are going to use in our project, for example the STL libraries, that we are going to use?
+Of the technology that we are going to use in our project(external libraries), for example the STL libraries, that we are going to use?
 Not?
 Will we use it through a .dll?
-Static or dynamic compilation?
+(Static)[https://www.usenix.org/legacy/publications/library/proceedings/jvm02/yu/yu_html/node3.html] or (dynamic)[http://wiki.c2.com/?DynamicCompilation] compilation?
 Diferences:

 ![staticdynamic](/docs/staticdynamic.jpg)